UniversalTourist/hazelsinki/hazelsinki2025/content/posts/Cars.md

-As a long-time Last.fm user (about 15 years) and a data nerd, I’ve always been curious about my listening patterns.
-So I decided to build a Shiny App that visualizes my Last.fm streaming history — and it turned out to be both fun and insightful!
+As a long-time **Last.fm** user (about 15 years) and a data nerd, I’ve always been curious about my listening patterns.
+I used to look at my data by downloading a CSV and creating some chart via **tidyverse** functions.
+This time I decided to build a Shiny App that visualizes my Last.fm streaming history — and it turned out to be both fun and insightful!

   <div style="flex: 1; min-width: 250px;">
     <img src="/images/shiny1.jpg" alt="Dancing" style="width: 100%; border-radius: 10px;">
   </div>

+## What the App Does
 My app provides an interactive dashboard that helps me explore my music habits over time.
 Here’s what it includes:

 **Date Range Filter** – Narrow down the data to a specific period.